Parag200/Midterm100782088/README.md

 -------------------------
 A script was added to the camera allowing the LUT material to be drawn and displayed on the screen using the Grahpics.Blit, making the materials an array.
 This allows me to add as much materials for our lut, the next step was to add the key input that toggled off and on the lut changing.
+The LUT shader was using the excat texel for red blue and green and from there, we calculated the offset for the x and y for when the LUT is imported it will be using that for precison.

 Resources
 3D Monkey - Blender